 Justify the Means

 Change done by coding with no proper validation is neglecting and disregarding important Feedback.
-No Feedback is similar to trusting your gut feelings.
-And we’ll soon see why our guts should not be trusted (As suggested by Nobel Prize Winner, Professor Daniel Kahneman.
-Read Thinking, Fast and Slow).
+Having no Feedback is exactly like trusting your gut feelings.
+And we’ll soon see why our guts should not be trusted, as suggested by Nobel Prize Winner, Professor Daniel Kahneman. in his book Thinking, Fast and Slow.

-Coding the entire product as one big validation, dirty-coding until a product market fit is met, also has non-beneficial results.
+Coding the entire product as one big validation, dirty-coding until meeting a product market fit, also has non-beneficial results.
 Neglecting and disregarding coding practices speeds up the Wasteful Applicative Evolution.
 Specifically, the code would soon be such a Monolith, that iterating for validation itself would be inefficient and a waste of time.
-And it would hit us exactly at the wrong time, when the company needs to grow (“Agile is not a free ticket to do your job with disregard to consequences”).
-Ending up with a product coded like one big PoC (Proof of Concept) is not a beneficial result.
-It would take a lot of effort to refactor it.

 The Middle Way would be to treat PoC just like any other application.
 An application engineered for fast iteration.
 Yes, it takes time today to prevent being inefficient next week.
 And it is beneficial according to Martin Fowler.

-In order to make time for efficient development today, avoid unnecessary tasks by properly validating first.
-To invest in proper validation is as long as it takes to code it, is a fine equilibrium.
+By properly validating first, we’d making our development more efficient today; by avoiding unnecessary tasks.
+A fine equilibrium between the two would be to invest equally between validation and coding.
 If it takes an engineer 3 days to code it, we can spend 3 days on proper validation.
 Preferably a PM should be there for it.

 At DealPly (2015) I was called in for a meeting with the product manager, to advise on a technical concern.
 He had an idea, don’t remember the details of it but it sounded fantastic and with great potential to increase the company’s income.
-It sounded so to all of us.
+And we all agreed it would.

 These are the kinds of validation to code.
 Quick, short and simple.
 Their expected change should only be small tunings measured in minutes of effort, and then removed in its entirety within 2-3 Feedback-Change cycles.
 Engineer it to be contained within the code, and easily deleted from it.